KristoferVickers/social-network-api/README.md

 ## Description:

 I for the life of me cannot get the routes to populate on insomina the app runs and what not but the routes will not populate.
 I will be schedualing a tutoring session this week coming up to get this project fully operational.
 I used alot of code from the mini project.
-Nothing Im doing is seeming to work to fix the route issue.
-I am turing it in as is for now.
+Nothing Im doing is seeming to work to fix the route issue I am turning it in as is for now.
+Some of the code I was help by my brother he is programmer and worked with me on the controllers.
+But mainly this code came from the mini project of last week.

 ## Technology: